 The university provides scholarships and employment; the federal government and the state provide funds for grants, loans and employment opportunities; and private individuals and organizations assist students by awarding scholarships.
 The Office of Financial Aid will refer students with a disability to Vocational Rehabilitation, which will determine whether they qualify for assistance.

-Scholarships and grants are funds that students do not repay.
+In general, scholarships and grants are funds that students do not repay.
 They are usually awarded on the basis of academic ability or financial need or both.
 Loans must be repaid at a predetermined interest rate over a specified time.
 Employment involves providing a service for compensation on campus during the academic year.

 Federal and State Assistance

 To apply for federal or state aid or both, a student must be a U. S. citizen or an eligible non-citizen.
-A Student Aid Report (SAR) must be on file in the Office of Financial Aid, and students must maintain academic progress standards as established by the Office of Financial Aid in order to receive any federal financial assistance.
+A Student Aid Report (SAR) must be on file in the Office of Financial Aid, and students must maintain satisfactory academic progress standards as established by the Office of Financial Aid in order to receive federal financial assistance.
 Students should apply for federal financial aid as early as January 1st each year.
-Counselors are available by appointment to assist students with their financial aid applications.
+Counselors are available to assist students with their financial aid applications.
 Students are encouraged to meet all deadlines in order to avoid delays.
 The following awards can be made only in accordance with federal and state regulations:

 The FEDERAL PELL GRANT is awarded to eligible undergraduate students with no prior bachelor’s or professional degree, and is intended to be the “floor” of a student’s financial package.
 The maximum grant for each student is determined by the U.S. Department of Education according to federal guidelines.
 A student’s cost of attendance, expected family contribution and enrollment status can affect eligibility for a Federal Pell Grant.